zanppa/python-vnc-viewer/README.md

 Using the latest pyDes from <https://github.com/twhiteman/pyDes>

-It can no longer to work in Python 2 since some Python 2 specific functions for bytes are removed.
+It can no longer work with Python 2 since some Python 2 specific functions for bytes are removed.

 ### Bugs